 NOTE: All of the above methods should be done with the utmost care.
 This is not a project that should be rushed as photos are extremely delicate.
 If one of the methods appears to be harming the photo, stop immediately and try something else.

-If, in the process you do damage a photo, never fear!
-We can scan your photo, and retouch any of the damaged parts so it’ll look as a good as new.
+If, in the process, you do damage a photo, never fear!
+We can scan your photo, and retouch any of the damaged parts so it’ll look as good as new.